Barış Tan

 Barış Tan is a Turkish industrial engineer, business scientist and academic, who is the President of Özyeğin University.
 He is most known for his research in the areas of production systems, supply chain management, and operations management.
 He served as the vice president of academic affairs, dean of College of Administrative Sciences and Economics and Director of Graduate School of Business at Koç University.

 Tan has published over 100 papers and book chapters.
-He is the recipient of several best paper awards, and has been awarded Turkish Academy of Sciences Distinguished Young Scholar Award, TUBITAK fellowship, and NATO Science Fellowship.
+He is the recipient of several best paper awards, and has been awarded Turkish Academy of Sciences Distinguished Young Scholar Award, TÜBİTAK fellowship, and NATO Science Fellowship.
 He served as the manufacturing area editor of Flexible Services and Manufacturing Journal and associate editor of IISE Transactions.
 He also serves in for-profit and non-profit organizations as a board member.

 Education

 Tan received his bachelor's degree in Electrical and Electronics Engineering from Boğaziçi University in 1990.
 He then moved to the United States, earning his M.E. degree in Industrial and Systems Engineering in 1991, M.S.E.
 Graduate Certificate in Manufacturing Systems in 1993, and Ph.D. in Industrial and Systems Engineering in 1994, at the University of Florida.